0-ft/PEMT-CoSim/README.md

 └── template_houses.pkl       # Template house data
 ```

+## Using PEMT-CoSim with Docker
+### Dev Container Usage with VSCode
+To run the project using the Dev Container configuration in Visual Studio Code, follow these steps:

+1. Install the Dev Containers extension from the VSCode marketplace.
+2. Open the project in VSCode.
+3. Press F1 to open the command palette and type Dev Containers: Reopen in Container.
+Select this command to start the Dev Container.

+### Running on a Remote Machine
+To run the Dev Container on a remote machine, you need the Remote Development extension pack in addition to the Dev Containers extension.

+1. Install the Remote Development extension pack from the VSCode marketplace.
+2. Connect to the remote machine using the Remote-SSH: Connect to Host... command from the command palette.
+3. Once connected, open the project and use the Dev Containers: Reopen in Container command as described above.

-## Docker Setup
+### Manual Docker Setup

-First, build and run the Docker container using these commands:
+If you wish to build the container manually, use these commands:

-1. Build the Docker image: `docker build -t v2gpet -f docker/Dockerfile .`
+1. Build the Docker image: `docker build -t pemtcosim -f docker/Dockerfile .`
-2. Run the Docker container, mounting the project directory as a volume and entering an interactive shell: `docker run -it --mount type=bind,source=<PATH_TO_THIS_DIR>,destination=/PEMT-CoSim --name v2gsubstation v2gpet`
+2. Run the Docker container, mounting the project directory as a volume and entering an interactive shell: `docker run -it --mount type=bind,source=<PATH_TO_THIS_DIR>,destination=/PEMT-CoSim --name pemtcosim1 pemtcosim`
 3. Activate the Conda environment: `conda activate cosim`

 ## Usage